linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 04 Insurance pensions and collective investments.md

 The distinction between the different types of insurance is important, as the type of business carried out influences the treatment of the premium income.
 General insurance companies must keep enough in cash or very liquid assets such as money market instruments to be able to pay out on claims whenever they occur.
 Usually, the amount needed to satisfy claims can be predicted, but in the case of a natural disaster, such as flooding or an earthquake, or in the case of an unusual run of claims, the insurance companies need to be able to pay out large sums of money very quickly.
 If their underwriters do their job efficiently, their float will grow steadily, and if invested wisely can be a great source of revenue, as well as being a buffer against an excessive number of claims being made.

 US investor Warren Buffett is an enthusiastic believer in the advantages of investing in a well-run insurance company, which can then produce a constant stream of 'free' (i.e. free of any interest costs) money, which in turn can generate profits through investments.
-His company Berkshire Hathaway's float was  $17.3 million in 1967; by 2011, this float had grown to$ 66 billion.
+His company Berkshire Hathaway's float was  \$17.3 million in 1967; by 2011, this float had grown to\$ 66 billion.
 He deliberately bought other insurance companies so that he could apply his investment skills to their floats.

 Life insurance companies are able to predict to a far greater extent when they will need to pay out any claims.
 Their underwriters use sophisticated statistical analysis to work out when claims are likely to need to be met.
 Therefore they do not require their assets to be readily available and can invest in longer-term investments such as bonds and company shares.